 Pilot Brewery When You Scale Up

-If you prove proof on concept and move onto to a larger system; the small brewhouse you started on can be used for experimental brews.
-As well as for small niche/slow selling beers and for your brewing team to have fun on.
+If you achieve proof on concept and move onto to a larger system.
+The small brewhouse you started on, can be used for experimental brews.
+As well to produce small niche/slow selling beers plus for your brewing team, to have fun on.

 Can Be Dynamic

-Being small can allows you to constantly rotate beers so, have different beers on tap every week.
+Being small allows you to rotate beers regularly, to have different beers on tap consistently.
 Sam Harriman of Sisyphus Brewing in Minneapolis speak about this a lot when discussing starting on a 200-liter system.
 Being small leads to creativity

 Time Commitment Is Up to You

 Your nano brewery can become your life, you brew by day and run a small bar by night.
 It can be your work and social life.
-Or you can, like some breweries open a few days a week and still have a life outside the nano-brewery.
+Or you can, like some breweries open a few days a week.
+So, you can still have a life outside the nano-brewery.
 It’s up to you.

 Everyone Likes the Little Guy

 As we said earlier, people like supporting local operations.
-Also, being on the small side; if you’re creative plus, always doing different beers there’s an incentive for customers to drop by a lot.
+Also, being small, if you’re creative doing many different beers, there’s an incentive for customers to drop by a lot, to try new stuff.

-If you doing 200 to 300 liters of beer at a time it can quickly run out.
-People don’t like to miss out a new brew.
-With a good marketing/social media strategy the hype can be real.
+If you doing 200 to 300 liters of beer at a time, it can quickly run out.
+People don’t like to miss out a new brews.
+With a good marketing/social media strategy, the hype can be real.

 Costs of a Small Affordable Skid-Mounted Brewhouse

-The price as you can see is reasonable for a compact system on wheels.
-As we say it is a plug and play system and making set up easy.
+The prices are reasonable for a compact system on wheels.
+As we say it is a plug and play system; making set up easy.
 It all runs on electricity; including the heating and cooling of the fermentation vessels.